bmuschko/cks-crash-course/exercises/12-audit-logging/solution/solution.md

 pod/nginx created
 ```

 Check the audit log of type `audit.k8s.io/v1`.
-You should find an entry for the Pod creation event in the logs of the Pod named `kube-apiserver-minikube` in the namespace `kube-system`.
+If you are using minikube, you should find an entry for the Pod creation event in the logs of the Pod named `kube-apiserver-minikube` in the namespace `kube-system`.
 Check the audit log file if you are using a different Kubernetes environment than Minikube.

 ```
 $ kubectl logs kube-apiserver-minikube -n kube-system | grep audit.k8s.io/v1